Grant Potts

 Teaching Philosophy

-Dr. Potts’ goal is to develop core thinking, reading, and writing skills in his students, including basic research skills, while introducing them to the disciplines of Philosophy and Religious Studies (depending on the course).
-He uses a variety of teaching techniques, and both provides lecture and runs discussion-based classes and group-based activities.
-Potts seeks to challenge his students while supporting them so that they can succeed in meeting that challenge.
-More then anything else, he wants his students to leave his classroom with the ability to think more carefully and responsibly about the topics they explore, and to have developed the skills and learned the tools available for them to do so.
+Dr. Potts’ goal is to develop core thinking, reading, and writing skills in his students, including basic research skills, while introducing them to the disciplines in which he teaches and through the interdisciplinary study of the humanities.
+He uses a variety of teaching techniques, though he believes that the opportunity to engage in free and open discussion of transformational texts is essential to any college education.
+More than anything else, he wants his students to leave his classroom with the ability to think more carefully and responsibly about the topics they explore, and to have developed the skills and learned the tools available for them to do so while forming intellectual friendships with their peers.

 Areas of Interest